 For questions regarding students' lunch accounts, negative balances, payments, etc., please call (717) 901-2400 ext 5951.

 Important Updates Regarding Student Lunch Accounts:

 Due to the requirements of Act 55 of 2017, the District has changed the process for notifying parents/guardians of negative account balances.
 The district will no longer send red envelopes home with students.
 Notifications will be emailed to the parents/guardians, or sent in a letter addressed to the parents/guardians.

 School districts are not permitted to refuse a school lunch program meal to any student who requests one, unless the student's parent/guardian has specifically provided written notice to the district to withhold a school lunch program meal.
-If you wish to provide such notice to the District, please submit the request in writing to Laura Wilkins (firstname.lastname@example.org) at the District Administration Office, 2627 Chestnut Street, Camp Hill.
+If you wish to provide such notice to the District, please submit the request in writing to Laura Wilkins by email to firstname.lastname@example.org or send to the District Administration Office, 418 South 24th Street, Camp Hill.